 In addition to the above, EU legislation requires Local Authorities to carry out sampling for private waters to include tests for presence of radon.
-There are areas in Carmarthenshire where radon is prevalent and therefore, this could result in a considerable amount of work and associated cost with testing.
+There are areas in Carmarthenshire where radon is prevalent.
+Work has already been carried out at to date there have been approximately 30 supplies identified which will require further investigations within the County.
+It is as yet unclear, but the requirement may require additional sampling at the cost of the Local Authority.